autopkg/gerardkok-recipes/README.md

 ### GPGSignatureVerifier

 This processor verifies signatures of gpg-signed files against a gpg key.
 If gpg cannot be found at %gpg_path% (defaults to `/usr/local/bin/gpg`), this processor will silently succeed.
-If will also succeed if the gpg executable can be found, the public key belonging to %public_key_id% can be imported, and and gpg is able to verify that the signature in %signature_file% matches that of %distribution_file%.
-If will throw a ProcessorError otherwise.
+If will also succeed if the gpg executable can be found, the public key belonging to %public_key_id% can be imported, and gpg is able to verify that the signature in %signature_file% matches that of %distribution_file%.
+It will throw a ProcessorError otherwise.

 ##### Example usage